shrinerb/shrine/README.md

 uploaded_file.close  # closes the IO
 ```

-For more details on these `Shrine::UploadedFile` methods, see the [Retrieving
+For more details, see the [Retrieving Uploads] guide and
-Uploads] guide.
+[`Shrine::UploadedFile`] API docs.

 ## Attachment

-Storages, uploaders, and uploaded file objects are the main components for
+Storages, uploaders, and uploaded file objects are Shrine's foundational
-managing files.
-Since most often you also want to *attach* the uploaded files
+components.
+To help you actually attach uploaded files to database records in
-to database records, Shrine comes with a high-level attachment interface, which
+your application, Shrine comes with a high-level attachment interface, which
-uses these components internally.
+is built on top of these components.

-Usually you're using an ORM for saving database records, in which case you can
+Shrine has plugins for hooking into most database libraries, and in case of
-load an additional plugin to automatically tie the attached files to record
+ActiveRecord and Sequel the plugin will automatically tie the attached files to
-lifecycle.
-But you can also use Shrine just with plain models.
+records' lifecycles.
+You can also use Shrine just with plain old Ruby objects.

 ```rb
 Shrine.plugin :sequel # :activerecord